 “which is above every name

 God has placed Jesus in rank above everyone and everything else.
 In God, the Father’s estimation, the Son’s identity is above all else.
-The Father gave Jesus the unique name above all else.
+The Father gave Jesus a unique name above all else.
 His name is set apart from all others.
-His character is totally unique.
+His character is unique.